vloebel/Portfolio-Generator-1/README.md

 When I expand the Developer Information, I can specify my (required) name, (required) profile image, phone number, and a short, required "About Me" biography, as well as selecting from a large list of optional developer skills (and icons) that to include in the portfolio.

-When I expand the Social Medial section, I can optionallyl provide account urls for a variety of social media platforms.
+When I expand the Social Medial section, I can optionally provide account urls for a variety of social media platforms.

 When I expand the Projects section, I see a list of any projects that were previously specified, together with a button to add a new project.